Support Centre

 3.2.
 Main powers, duties and responsibilities

-• supervise the protection of personal data, including through the conduction of inspections, or the determination to their occurrence;
+• supervise the protection of personal data, including through the conduction of inspections, or the determination of their occurrence;

-• develop guidelines for protection of personal data and national privacy policy;
+• develop guidelines for the protection of personal data and national privacy policy;

 • receive and process data subject claims against the controllers (after being submitted to the controller and not solved according to the LGPD);

-• decide how data processing agents could be transparent regarding the personal data processing activities;
+• decide how data processing agents could be transparent regarding personal data processing activities;

 • request, from public authorities that carry out personal data processing activities, information regarding the scope and nature of the data and other details of the processing, with the possibility to issue technical opinions to ensure compliance with the LGPD;